Deobandi movement in South Africa: Mahmood Hasan Gangohi

 Mahmood Hasan Gangohi was a Grand Mufti and Hadith teacher of Darul Uloom Deoband and Mazahir Uloom.
-As a spiritual personality, he was a senior Khalifa of Muhammad Zakariyya al-Kandhlawi.
+As a spiritual personality, he was a senior Khalifa of Zakariyya Kandhlawi.
 Like Kandhlawi, he also influenced South African Muslims at the grassroots level.
-He authored many religious texts, including 32 volumes of Fatwa Mahamudiya.
+He authored many religious texts, including 32 volumes of Fatawa Mahmoodiyah.
 He had numerous South African and Gujarati students in Darul Uloom Deoband and Mazahir Uloom.
 Thousands of South African Muslims received Bay'ah from him, and he designated 30 of them as Khalifas or successors.
 They spread his extensive influence in their own regions, and some became famous in South Africa, India, Pakistan, and Bangladesh, including Ebrahim Desai.

-Asad Madni
+Asad Madani

-Hussain Ahmed Madani's elder son, Asad Madni, who was the president of Jamiat Ulema-e-Hind, had a significant influence among the Muslims in South Africa.
+Hussain Ahmed Madani's elder son, Asad Madani, who was the president of Jamiat Ulema-e-Hind, had a significant influence among the Muslims in South Africa.
 He had many disciples in South Africa, many of whom he appointed as his successors.